 People always like to interact with things more than just looking or reading so if you can include just one interactive aspect to your exhibition stand, you are on to a winner.
 It also doesn’t have to be expensive – for example games like darts, skittles, ‘don’t buzz the wire’ giant Connect Four or Jenga can be fun and create a buzz around your exhibition stand which will lure your visitors in.

 If your budget allows you can also look at using interactive digital screens or LED walls, games using tablets or VR experiences to truly immerse your visitors so that they can experience your product and brand first hand.
-For more ideas and information on how you can offer exciting interactive features to attract more visitors to your stand, read our blog post.

 Again, obvious right?
 You’d be surprised though as to how many stands miss a trick on providing useful giveaways to attract visitors to their stand.
 Gone are the days of tacky gimmicks with most exhibitors preferring a minimalist approach.
 However, putting your budget to good use to produce items that people will make good use of over a long period of time, is worthwhile.